Representing Employees, Consumers, Whistleblowers and Servicemembers

 If you are an employee with direct knowledge or information regarding IRS Tax Fraud, False Claims or fraud against the government such as Medicare, Medicaid, and National Defense Frauds, Banking Fraud, Securities or Commodities Fraud, or Foreign Corrupt Practices, please contact Teske Micko to discuss your options.

-Teske Micko has decades of experience representing clients in consumer class action litigation and our firm maintains the highest ethical standards when prosecuting class actions on behalf of consumers.
+Teske Micko attorneys have decades of experience representing clients in consumer class action litigation.
+Our firm maintains the highest ethical standards when pursuing class actions on behalf of consumers.
 We have helped provide monetary and injunctive relief to hundreds of thousands of consumers nationwide in the areas of mortgage loans, student loans, payday loans, debt collection, as well as unlawful business practices targeted at military men and women in violation of the Servicemembers Civil Relief Act (“SCRA”).

 Attorneys at Teske Micko have substantial experience representing military men and women for violations of the Servicemembers Civil Relief Act (“SCRA”), including in the areas of mortgage foreclosure, motor vehicle repossession, interest rate overcharges, and illegal fees.
 We have been successful in getting money back for thousands of servicemembers throughout the United States who have been subject to violations of the SCRA, resulting in millions of dollars in awards to our clients in addition to major changes in the way companies treat servicemembers.